bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-create-alert-channels.md

 1. Click `Notification Channels` and `Add Notification Channel`.
 Choose `Webhook` as the type.

-1. Use the webhook URL generated from RocketChat and configure the notification channel.
+1. Use the webhook URL generated from Rocket.Chat and configure the notification channel.

 1. Click `Save` and go to the `Alerts` section or start adding custom alerts to any of your configured dashboards.